fbpx

 Be able to perform the following duties:

-• Design levels, characters, and environments
+• Design game levels, characters, and environments

 • Develop game mechanics (i.e combat, puzzles, and exploration)